pathilink/HospAEinstein_test/README.md

 ## 6. Next Steps

 To improve understanding of the impacts of the pandemic and support future research, we suggest the following next steps:
-- **Deepen Analysis:** Investigate additional variables such as comorbidities and socioeconomic conditions in more detail.
+- **Deepen Analysis:** Investigate possible lack of access to COVID testing.
-- **Update Data:** Use more recent and comprehensive data to obtain a more temporal view.

 ## Author